Red grouse and licensing

 Step 3: Understanding when a licence may be suspended or revoked

-You will be asked to confirm you understand the circumstances when a licence may be suspended or revoked.
-This page will include a list of the relevant offences as set out in the Wildlife Management and Muirburn (Scotland) 2024 Act which could lead to a licence being revoked or suspended.
+You must confirm you understand the circumstances when a licence may be suspended or revoked.
+This page includes a list of the relevant offences as set out in the Wildlife Management and Muirburn (Scotland) 2024 Act which could lead to a licence being revoked or suspended.
 This is a simple tick box.

 Step 4: Landholding details